sheenobu/etcd-fs/README.md

 Every file maps to a key in etcd.
 Every directory maps to a directory in etcd.
 The content of every file maps to the value of the key in etcd.

-When you mount the filesystem, it will mount the root directory of etcd.
+When you mount the filesystem, it will mount the given directory of etcd or the root if non is provided.

 How do I install it?
 ====================